kbase/cdm-task-service/design/design.md

   * The job parameters.
 * `workers`
   * The number of workers to reserve for the job.
+* `containers_per_worker`
+  * The number of containers to run per worker.
+Defaults to 1.
 * `reserved_time`
   * The hours per worker to reserve for the job.
 * `input_loc`
   * The location of the input files.
 Currently the only allowable value is `cdm_minio`.
+* `input_files`
+  * The locations of input files in Minio, starting with the bucket, e.g. `/bucket/myfile.fa`.
+    Either a list of files or a mapping of an arbitrary data ID string to a file.
+The data IDs can be used in manifest files (see [Parameter](#parameter)).
+* `input_dirs`
+  * The location of input "directories" in Minio.
+The service will list the directory and add all the files to the `input_files` list.
+Incompatible with the data ID input format.
+* `input_roots`
+  * If specified, preserves file hierarchies for Minio files below the given root paths, starting from the bucket.
+Any files that are not prefixed by a root path are placed in the root directory of the job input dir.
+If any input files have the same path in the input dir, the job fails.
+For example, given a `input_roots` entry of `["mybucket/foo/bar"]` and the input files `["otherbucket/foo", "mybucket/bar", "mybucket/foo/bar/baz/bat]` the job input directory would include the files `foo`, `bar`, and `baz/bat`.
+To preserve hierarchies for all files, set `input_roots` to `["/"]`
+* `worker_file_mapping`
+  * Determines how to split the input files between workers / containers.
+Ignored if only one worker is requested (see below).
+  * `ordered_split`
+    * Divides the files by the number of workers, rounding up, and assigns the files to each worker based on the order in the list.
+The last worker may thus process fewer files.
+      Files are split evenly between the containers per worker.
+      This is the default.
+  * `split_points`
+    * Split at specific points, specified in `split_points`, in the list of input files.
+      Files are split evenly between the containers per worker.
+      Not allowed if `input_dirs` is specified.
+* `split_points`
+  * If `split_points` is specified as the `worker_file_mapping`, specifies left inclusive indexes into the 0-indexed list of files where the files should be split between workers.
+    E.g. if the splits are [2, 5, 7] and there are 10 files in the list, worker 1 will get files 1-3, worker 2 files 4-6, worker 3 7-8 and worker 4 9-10.
+The length of the split
+    array must be # of workers - 1.
 * `output_loc`
   * The location to store the output files.
 Currently the only allowable value is `cdm_minio`.
 * `output_dir`